 Patients currently using indwelling catheters oftentimes encounter blockage issues from these bacterial biofilms, as well as a propensity to acquire a urinary tract infection because these bacteria can make their way into the urinary tract.

 However, an astute catheter design has been developed in order to prevent these biofilms from interrupting healthy catheterizations.
 This new catheter utilizes a separate channel that goes parallel to the drainage area and can be inflated with saline solutions or with air.
 This causes the drainage area to stretch and deform, forcing the lodged biofilm out of position.

-Bacterial colonies produce this biofilm in order to protect itself from outside forces, sort of like a town carapace.
-By introducing air or saline into the channel that runs parallel to it and thus deforming the inner wall where the biofilm is located, the bacterial town carapace is shaken, broken and/or otherwise highly compromised.
+Bacterial colonies produce this biofilm in order to protect themselves from outside forces, sort of like a town carapace.
+By introducing air or saline into the channel that runs parallel to it, and thus deforming the inner wall where the biofilm is located, the bacterial town carapace is shaken, broken and/or otherwise highly compromised.
 When urine flows through, it is then simply flushed along with the urine.

-The amount of funds that have gone into researching and developing bacteria fighting catheters has been astounding throughout the years.
+The amount of funds that have gone into researching and developing bacteria-fighting catheters has been astounding throughout the years.
 Not to mention the healthcare cost of the patient post-infection, particularly the recurring urinary tract infection sufferers.
 For the most part, before this new catheter, patients and healthcare practitioners had to simply replace the catheter due to the blockages as a result of the accumulation of bacterial biofilm layers.

 However, the biofilm-breaking catheter is not a completely finished product and is still being developed since bacteria can still be present in microscopic crevices or imperfections along the catheter.
 Currently, the focus has been on creating a catheter with several inflation chambers so as to more effectively segregate and dislodge biofilm throughout the entirety of catheter walls.